k5cents/whatr/README.md

 1. An HTML document object from `whatr_html()` or similar.
 2. The numeric, non-sequential game ID.
 3. The sequential show number, as character starting with `#`.
-4. The date an episode originall aired, as `yyyy-mm-dd`.
+4. The date an episode originally aired, as `yyyy-mm-dd`.

 <!-- end list -->